MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/single-server.md

 This article describes how to use PowerShell to deploy Azure Stack HCI on a single server that contains all NVMe or SSD drives, creating a single-node cluster.
 It also describes how to add servers to the cluster (scale-out) later.

-Note that you can't yet use Windows Admin Center to deploy Azure Stack HCI on a single server.
+You can't yet use Windows Admin Center to deploy Azure Stack HCI on a single server.
 For more info, see [Using Azure Stack HCI on a single server](../concepts/single-server-clusters.md).

 ## Prerequisites